Skip to main content

 • 2.5 weeks after Black Friday.

-By "smoothing" out this period, the system understands that the sudden spike in sales is an event, not a permanent upward trend.
-This prevents the system from suggesting you buy stock as if every day were Black Friday.
+By intentionally "smoothing" out this 4.5-week period, the system understands that the sudden spike in sales is a temporary event, not a permanent upward trend.
+This prevents the system from suggesting you buy stock in January as if every day were Black Friday.

 2. Seasonal Adjustment (Keeping History Intact)

-While we exclude this data for trend calculation, we do use it for seasonal adjustments.
+While we exclude this noisy data for your baseline trend calculation, we absolutely do use it for seasonal adjustments!

-This means Optiply looks at your historical data (last year's Black Friday) to understand that this time of year is naturally busy.
-We use this to ensure you have enough stock to cover the event itself, without letting the event skew your long-term forecast.
+This means Optiply looks at your historical data (last year's Black Friday) to understand that this specific time of year is naturally busy.
+We use this historical footprint to ensure you have enough stock to cover the event itself, without letting the event skew your long-term daily forecast.

-You do not need to manually adjust your settings or worry about the system misinterpreting your sales data.
+The short answer is no. You do not need to manually adjust your settings, pause your account, or worry about the system misinterpreting your BFCM sales data.

 • We ignore the spike when calculating your long-term growth trend (so you don't overstock in January).